Mastro 👨🍳 Docs

 Copied!

-And arrays, which act like lists:
+And a sneak peak of arrays, which act like lists:

 Console